-Durham is one of the three cities that make up the “Research Triangle,” a significant research and development center in the United States.
+Durham is one of the three cities comprising the “Research Triangle,” a significant research and development center in the United States.
 (The other two towns include Raleigh and Chapel Hill, NC.)
-The actual research happens at the University of North Carolina Chapel Hill, North Carolina State University, and Duke University.
-In short, it’s an area of the U.S. where important, life-changing stuff is happening.
-(Which you have to admit is pretty exciting!)
+The research happens at the University of North Carolina Chapel Hill, North Carolina State University, and Duke University.
+In short, it’s an area of the U.S. where important, life-changing research is happening.
+(Which you must admit is pretty exciting!)

 Many Americans love the change of seasons, especially in fall when there’s a burst of beautiful color.
 A little snow here and there can be delightful also, at least for most.
-The good news is that door offers four distinct seasons, although they are a bit milder than many other cities.
-For example, in winter, January and February are the coldest, as they are in many other cities.
+The good news is that Durham offers four distinct seasons, although they are a bit milder than many other cities.
+For example, January and February are the coldest in winter, as they are in many other cities.
 However, there are very few days where the temperature falls below zero degrees Fahrenheit.
-Yes, we do get snow, but at a mere 4 inches per year, it’s not going to cause significant headaches.
+Yes, we do get snow, but at a mere 4 inches per year, it won’t cause significant headaches.
 (The U.S. average for snowfall is a whopping 28 inches!)
 Both spring and autumn are pleasant, with comparatively mild temperatures.

 Get a Great Education While Living in Durham

-As we mentioned earlier, Durham is part of the Research Triangle of universities.
+As mentioned earlier, Durham is part of the Research Triangle of universities.
 Our city is on the cutting edge of research and technology.
-There are several 4-year universities in Durham, NC, that are highly ranked, to be sure.
+Several 4-year universities in Durham, NC, are highly ranked, to be sure.
 They include:

 - Duke University